gersteinj/TBA-tools/docs/tbat.md

 #example
 get_event_info('2016njbri')
 ```
 Returns a list of teams that attended the specified event.
-Event should be given as an event key using the official event codes.
+Event should be given as an event key using the year + official event codes.

 <a name="get-event-matches"></a>
 ### Get Event Matches